sanjay9616/JavaScript/JavaScript-Tutorial/Data-Types/String.md

 "Good morning".startsWith("morning"); // false
 ```

-**10. How do you convert the first letter of a string to uppercase?**
+<h3>10.
+How do you convert the first letter of a string to uppercase?</h3>

 **Ans:**